Stop retyping recipes

 Scaling egg substitutes: the multi-egg problem

 Most guides give you ratios for replacing one egg.
-But what about recipes that call for three or four?
+Recipes that call for several eggs need a different decision.

 Scaling Egg Substitutes